Services We Provide

 The Practice provides a full range of contraceptive services including Intrauterine Services ("Coils").

-These injections can be administered by Mike Brown, one of our First Contact Physiotherapists and only after a clinical consultation with him.
-For any musculoskeletal issues, please call to book an appointment with Mike or Alex our other First Contact Physiotherapist.
+These injections can be administered by one of our First Contact Physiotherapists and only after a clinical consultation with him.
+For any musculoskeletal issues, please call to book an appointment with Anish or Alex our other First Contact Physiotherapists.

 Blood tests can be performed most days but appointments will generally need to be before 10.30 in order to ensure the specimens are ready for the Laboratory collection.
 Please speak to a receptionist who will be pleased to find you an appropriate appointment.
 Please also note the early morning clinics we run at Eccles from 7am on a Tuesday and 7.30am on a Thursday.